TuftsWeatherExtreme/NEXRADTurbulencePrediction/hpc_scripts/README.md

 - [Data Processing](./data_processing/README.md) and [Model Training](./model_training/README.md) each contain descriptions for each script and their dependencies.

 ### [template.sh](template.sh)
 Provides a template with annotated notes about the sbatch options that we have set up.
-This script shows the overall structure for running a script.
+This script shows the overall structure for submitting a script to the HPC.
 This template includes options for running with a job array if desired.

 Additional useful options:
 - If you would like to instantiate an array of jobs, the `--array` option can be used.